 Days 9–11: Visit Tbilisi’s museums, the Narikala Fortress and Mtskheta cathedral.

-Days 12–16: In Armenia, visit Haghpat’s 10th-century monastery and continue to Yerevan.
+Days 12–16: In Armenia, visit the 13th-century Haghartsin monastery and continue to Yerevan.
 Explore the Matenadaran Museum, survey Garni’s Greco-Roman temple, Geghard and Lake Sevan.

 The tour begins at our hotel in Baku and ends in our hotel in Yerevan.
 Qatar and Emirates offer the best flight options into Baku and out of Yerevan from most Australian cities.
 Contact us for quotes and bookings.